The Nightlife of Pests: What Really Happens in Your Home After Dark

 • Food packaging with small holes or chew marks

-• Faint rustling or scratching sounds in walls or ceilings.
+• Faint rustling or scratching sounds in walls or ceilings

 If you notice these signs, it’s time to act quickly before the problem worsens.
+If you’re looking for Mooreville pest control services, don’t hesitate to reach out to us for a full inspection.

 How to Reduce Nighttime Pest Activity